Shoring up Sharrow

 Last year we had contrators doing a fantastic job at dislodging around 100 tonnes of material from the area of cliff which was posing a real risk to the beach path.
 They spent two weeks with pneumatic breakers removing the unsafe material, although some large lumps, about a tonne each, only needed to be pushed out of the way.

 After leaving the site to settle again, we went back to Sharrow and, along with structural engineers, we were looking at what to do to next.
 The cliff was still proving to be unstable and a risk to people using the path.
-We know that this is a very popular access path to the beach, so we are hoping that we will find a good solution soon.
+The next job was to put up drape netting over the fragile area to protect the cliff and to capture any debris.
+After this the ranger team got on with digging out drainage run-offs and steps, clearing debris from the path and stream and cutting out new steps down onto the beach.
+They are also planning to install gabion baskets to stop the stream from undermining the steps.

-Why not download our Whitsand Bay circular walk or one of our other trails around South East Cornwall for inspiration for a crisp autumnal day?
+Why not download our Whitsand Bay circular walk or one of our other trails around South East Cornwall for inspiration for a crisp winter day?